Electronic Lab Logs: USD 613.5M Market, Compliance and Data Integrity

 In some environments, that’s acceptable.
 In others, it creates a problem immediately.
 Early-stage assay work, unpublished methods, formulation notes, process tweaks, and unexpected observations can all have IP value.
 Once a lab starts thinking in those terms, “digital” is no longer enough.
 They need to know where the capture happens and whether the content ever leaves the device.

 A useful data point here is that 68% of R&D teams in major markets cite data sovereignty as a barrier, preferring local processing because of IP concerns, according to MocDoc's discussion of missing logs, manual override risk, and data sovereignty concerns.
+For teams that need a broader business-side framing of security controls and handling expectations, Technovation LLC's page is a useful companion resource.

 When cloud tools become a problem